apache/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 An easy way to solve this is just to trigger then the [redeliver all events](manage-webadmin.html#Redeliver_all_events) task.
 It will start reprocessing all the failed events registered in event dead letters.

+In order to prevent unbounded processing that could consume unbounded resources.
+We can provide a CRON with `limit` parameter.
+Ex: 10 redelivery per minute

 If for some other reason you don't need to redeliver all events, you have more fine-grained operations allowing you to [redeliver group events](manage-webadmin.html#Redeliver_group_events) or even just